 Read a Newspaper Every day

 Staying updated with current affairs is also a key preparation tip you must have come across.
 If you are exploring the best preparation strategies on how to prepare for UPSC, reading one newspaper daily is a common one you will find.
 The most popular one for government exams is the Hindu newspaper which is renowned for its commendable language and writing style as well as analytical editorials.
 You can also subscribe to its digital edition if you are unable to buy its hard copy.
-Some of the other newspapers are Indian Express (Explains series online), Navbharat Times, Dainik Bhaskar, amongst others.
+Some of the other newspapers are Indian Express (Explains series online), Navbharat Times, AND Dainik Bhaskar, amongst others.
 Not only will these assist you in comprehending the major current events but will also improve your writing style and vocabulary.
 The major competitive exam magazines you can subscribe to include, India Yearbook, Yojna, Kurukshetra, Civil Service Times, etc.

 Check Out: English for Competitive Exams